artistryware/Firmware-Public/awi-quizshow/README.md

 ### Hardware Required

-To run this example, you should have an Artistryware UI100B main control board connected to a UE101A and UE102A expansion board.
+To run this example, you should have an Artistryware UI100B main control board connected to a UE101A and UE102A expansion boards.
 Please feel free to contact us if you would like to purchase these boards.

 #### I2C Assignments